evansneath/compiler/README.md

 referencing that string is modified to point to the newly allocated heap location.

-Memory is arranged in the following fashion.
+Memory is arranged in the following manner:

 ```
          MAIN MEMORY